Pengiran Norazmi: Military career

 Pengiran Norazmi graduated as a midshipman from the Britannia Royal Naval College in the United Kingdom in 1989 before joining the Royal Brunei Armed Forces (RBAF) in September 1987.
 He was appointed as the deputy commander of the RBN in November 2012 and promoted to captain in the following year.
 He held this position until 6 March 2015, when he was appointed as the commander of the RBN.
 On 29 May 2015, he was elevated to the rank of first admiral with the approval of Sultan Hassanal Bolkiah.

 During an introduction trip to the Philippines, Pengiran Norazmi spoke with his colleague about measures to improve bilateral relations and cooperation.
 From 8 to 9 June 2015, he led a trip to the Philippines with his spouse at his side.
 He received a guard of honour during his visit and was cordially welcomed by Vice Admiral Jesus C. Milan at the Philippine Navy Headquarters.
 The two navy leaders had amicable conversations about expanding their countries' exchanges and cooperation.
 Vice Admiral Milan honored him by giving him the Flag Rank Command Badge for his visit.

-The long-standing and tight bilateral connections between the Republic of Singapore Navy (RSN) and RBN grew even stronger under Norazmi's direction.
+Historically close bilateral relations between the Republic of Singapore Navy (RSN) and RBN further developed under Norazmi's direction.
 Both fleets celebrated the 35th iteration of Exercise Pelican and remembered 40 years of defense cooperation in 2016.
-With improved naval combat and the incorporation of naval aviation, Exercise Pelican has expanded in scale and complexity, highlighting the mutual trust and higher degree of cooperation between the two fleets.
-He also enthusiastically backed the Western Pacific Naval Symposium Multilateral Sea Exercises in 2015 and 2017, as well as Singapore's first-ever International Maritime Review in 2017.
+With improved naval combat and the incorporation of naval aviation, Exercise Pelican expanded in scale and complexity.
+Norazmi also supported the Western Pacific Naval Symposium Multilateral Sea Exercises in 2015 and 2017, as well as Singapore's first-ever International Maritime Review in 2017.

 Pengiran Norazmi invited Admiral Yutaka Murakawa, Chief of Staff of the Japanese Maritime Self Defence Force (JMSDF), to Brunei from 31 January to 2 February 2019.
 They expressed their appreciation for the cordial and amicable relationships between the two nations' fleets during the phone chat.
 On 19 April that year, the handover ceremony of First Admiral Othman Suhaili from Pengiran Norazmi was held at the Muara Naval Base.
 The inspection of the guard of honor, a march parade, a goodbye address by the departing RBN commander, a signing ceremony for the handover certificates, and blessings for the ceremony were among the several events that took place.